Programs / Graduate

 The University no longer utilizes a paper-based application system.
 Follow the link below for accessing the Graduate Division’s web site and online application for admissions:

-The deadline to submit ALL application materials for Fall 2018 is Friday, December 1, 2017; we accept applications for the Fall Semester only.
+The deadline to submit ALL application materials for Fall 2019 is December 3, 2018 by 8pm PST; we accept applications for the Fall Semester only.
 In addition to the university-wide application (there is no departmental application), the department requires a 20-page writing sample, original transcripts for all academic work completed, and a minimum of three (3) letters of recommendation from faculty members.
 We do not require the GRE examination for consideration for admissions.
 All applicants will automatically be considered for fellowship nomination.

 Applications may be accessed on-line beginning September 1st.
 Please visit the Graduate Division website.